ibm-cloud-docs/discovery-data/improvements.md

 It might be that your query contains too many stop words and not enough distinct terms to trigger a meaningful search.
 When you submit a query, the query text is analyzed and optimized before it is submitted to the project.
 One of the changes that occurs is the removal of any stop words from the text.
 A *stop word* is a word that is considered to be not useful in distinguishing the semantic meaning of the content.
 Examples of stop words include terms such as `and`, `the`, and `about`. {{site.data.keyword.discoveryshort}} defines a list of stop words that it ignores automatically both when the data is indexed and when it is searched.
 When you submit a query that contains mostly or only stop words, such as `About us`, it is equivalent to submitting an empty query.

-While *us* is not included in the stop words list, it is lemmatized to *we*, which is listed as a stop word.
+Although *us* is not included in the stop words list, it is lemmatized to *we*, which is listed as a stop word.
 {: note}

 You can edit the stop words that are used by your collection.
 However, you can only augment the stop words list; you cannot remove stop words.
 And the stop words that you define are used only at query time.
 They do not affect the stop word list that is used by {{site.data.keyword.discoveryshort}} when data is added to a collection and the index is created.